google/xls/docs_src/ir_semantics.md

 #### Instantiation

 An instantiation is a block-scoped construct that represents a module instantiation at the Verilog level.
+Three kinds of instantiations are supported:

+-   **block instantiation**: An instantiation of block defined elsewhere in the package.

+-   **FIFO instantiation**: An instantiation of a FIFO.
+The instantiation includes parameters of the FIFO such as depth and data type.

+-   **Delay line instantiation**: An instantiation of a delay line which is a chain of registers of fixed length (the *latency*) extending from the input port to the output port.

+-   **Extern instantiation**: An instantiation of an externally defined Verilog module.

-The instantiated object can be another block, a FIFO (not yet supported), or a externally defined Verilog module (not yet supported).
-The instantiation is integrated into the instantiating block with `instantiation_input` and `instantiation_output` operations.
+Instantiations are integrated into the instantiating block with `instantiation_input` and `instantiation_output` operations.
 There is a one-to-one mapping between the instantiation input/output and the ports of the instantiated objects.